Middle school principal investigated for allegedly telling students not to report sexual assaults - NewsBreak

 Two students and others at the Cabell County Schools Board Meeting on April 5 made allegations that the principal at Huntington East Middle School, De Morrow-Perry, took girls into the cafeteria of Huntington East Middle School on April 1 to talk to them about the dress code.

-The students went on to say that Morrow-Perry told them not to wear pajamas, crop tops, and ripped jeans, and not to show their shoulders because “boys are going to touch [them] and joke about touching [them].”
+The students went on to say that Morrow-Perry told them not to wear pajamas, crop tops and ripped jeans, and not to show their shoulders because “boys are going to touch [them] and joke about touching [them].”‘How to Murder Your Husband’ author on trial for husband’s death

 Comments / 0